 Features

-POLY-METHYL METHACRYLATE (PMMA) is an inexpensive polymer that has become one of the most commonly used materials in microfluidic systems.
-Despite its low price, it exhibits the properties needed to fabricate good quality devices.
-PMMA is rigid and has excellent optical transparency.
-The polymer is also compatible with electrophoresis, which is important for many types of research.
+Poly-methyl methacrylate (PMMA) is an inexpensive polymer that has become one of the most commonly used materials in microfluidic systems.
+Despite its low cost, PMMA offers the essential properties required to fabricate high-quality devices.
+It is rigid, possesses excellent optical transparency, and is compatible with electrophoresis—a critical feature for various research applications.
 Potomac routinely laser micro-machines PMMA with excellent results.
 We have also developed complementary processes for manufacturing microfluidic devices in production once prototypes are optimized.
 Bonding chip layers is an especially important process in building microfluidic chips.
 The process must create strong bonds while not allowing the fluid channels to collapse.
+Individual layers of the device are first fabricated by using rapid microfabrication technologies such as lasers, micro-CNC, hot embossing, 3D printing, etc.

 Because of its crystalline structure, glass tends to crack when cut either mechanically or with laser machining.
 Potomac has developed successful processing techniques that eliminate cracking.
 But it is time consuming and requires much more expertise than machining plastic.
 Whether fabricating our tiniest features down to one micron or manufacturing larger parts, plastics machine quickly and easily.
 Consequently, the cost to machine glass is exponentially higher than for plastics.